piopy/promptmap-API/README.md

 ### Ollama Installation (if using local models)

-If you want to use local models, install Ollama from [ollama.ai/download](https://ollama.ai/download).
+If you want to use local models, install Ollama from [ollama.ai/download](https://ollama.ai/download) and set call_llm function in `requests_to_llm.py` to use Ollama's API.

 ## Adding Prompts